One of the big questions potential med students ask is the importance of the name of the med school they apply to.

 Because training to be a doctor is both expensive and long, thinking about how employers might see your degree can be a good move.

-If that summary sounds overly simplistic, don’t worry.
-I’ll dive into the exact reasons why where you go to med school doesn’t matter in this article.
+I’ll dive into the exact reasons when and why in this article.

 Here’s what we’ll cover:

 - How med school prestige can impact you

 - Why your school can matter when it comes to residency

 As a med student myself (and a career changer), these are questions I’ve spent a lot of time thinking about and researching.
 Finally, I have some answers!